ALSO INTERESTING

 - In addition to the structural analysis and design, the engineers from bauart were also responsible for the sound and thermal insulation planning, which included a passive house project planning.

 The Europaviertel, a modern city district in the heart of Frankfurt, has been emerging over the past two decades on the former freight yard site.
 The first building on the 145-hectare area was opened in 2006.
-In mid-2023, those responsible for the project managed to complete the eastern gateway into the new inner-city district directly on the freight yard: the two high-rise buildings “The Spin” (128 meters high) and “Eden” (98 meters high) rise over an area of
+In mid-2023, those responsible for the project managed to complete the eastern gateway into the new inner-city district directly on the freight yard: the two high-rise buildings “The Spin” (128 meters high) and “Eden” (98 meters high) rise over an area of approx. 13,700 m²) recently skyrocketed.
+The entrance to the district between Mainzer Landstrasse and Europaallee is completed by a seven-floor perimeter block development with an additional staggered floor and a two-floor underground car park in waterproof construction.
+Although the three building complexes shared one and the same construction site, different builders, architects and specialist engineers were responsible for the three large construction projects.

 Challenges of the large construction site